 are not instructed to do so.
 In extreme circumstances, CSP may have legitimate reasons

 for being unable to report to work (such as the examples cited above).
 Supervisors

 are encouraged to speak with CSP as early as possible and in advance of extraordinary

 circumstances for planning purposes and to reassign work as necessary.

 Eligibility for Short-Term Telecommuting

-Supervisors, at their own discretion, may allow some or all of their staff to telecommute on a short-term basis during the outbreak.
+At least for the fall, every employee who is able to complete his/her work remotely is expected to do so, including student workers.
+Work processes should be reconfigured to the extent possible to increase opportunities for employees to work from home.
 Supervisors are responsible to ensure that their departments perform critical work to care for the Pepperdine community and maintain operations to the appropriate extent communicated by the University; flexibility may be given to non-essential work.